-Yes, a lender may contact your employer during the underwriting process to confirm your eligibility – but they will not say where they are calling from.
+A lender might contact your employer during the underwriting process to confirm your eligibility – but they will not say where they are calling from.

-However, it is important to note that if a lender contacts your workplace, they will likely call to speak to you rather than your boss.
+However, it is important to note that if a lender contacts your workplace, they will usually call to speak to you rather than your boss or anyone else in your place of work.
 The purpose of the call will usually be to verify your employment details, something which is key to approve your loan and confirm that you are earning a regular income to make repayments.

 Before you start to worry though, you should keep in mind that not only will lenders most likely be discreet about the reasons they are calling, they are also not obliged to mention where they are calling from.